Kong/developer.konghq.com/app/_how-tos/get-started-with-gateway.md

 information on `strategy` can be found in the [parameter reference](/plugins/proxy-cache/reference/) for the Proxy Cache plugin.

-### Validate proxy caching and rate limiting
+### Validate caching and rate limiting

 You can check that the Rate Limiting and Proxy Cache plugins are working by sending `GET` requests and examining the returned headers.

-[Sync your decK file](#apply-configuration) again, then run the following command to quickly send 6 mock requests.
+[Sync your decK file](#apply-configuration) again, then run the following command to send 6 mock requests.
 The Proxy Cache plugin returns status information headers prefixed with `X-Cache`, so you can use `grep` to filter for that information:

 ```sh